xpack-dev-tools/wine-xpack/README-MAINTAINER.md

 ## Durations & results

-The  build takes about 1h25 to complete.
+The  build takes about 14 minutes to complete.

 The workflow result and logs are available from the [Actions](https://github.com/xpack-dev-tools/wine-xpack/actions/) page.